Today’s post features a rude game of airplane footsie and some sociological pronouncements.

 Now my leg is warm and girly-shaped, and while a brief bump through a shoe might not instantly identify it as a feminine calf, repeated contact through mere sock fabric should be able to peg it pretty quickly.
 I half-turned my head, and I heard a cough and the toes rubbed up against me again.

 Okay, buddy, we are done here.
-I moved my leg back, just slightly, shifting his foot against my seat.
+I moved my leg back, just slightly, pinning his foot against my seat.
 I figured this would send two possible messages, and he could choose which might be more applicable:

 - “I can shift my leg a bit more and snap your metatarsals like pretzel sticks against the seat frame, if you do not withdraw them posthaste.”

+Then I released his foot so he could make a decision.
 I don’t know which message he got, but the foot disappeared in a hurry.

 So this is the kind of story (the surprise-foot-massage, not the metatarsal-pretzels) which women may relate to other women, but which I don’t think often get shared with men.
 Maybe that’s because we don’t want to talk about this stuff with the gender which enacted it (either because it’s uncomfortable, or because we don’t want to sound like “all men are dogs”).
 But I think men should probably hear them more often.